isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 "Prejudice is social consciousness toward people.
 That's why you focused the camera on me, the real being, right?

-They accompanied Mr. N., the former Hansen's disease patient's representative, on their fourth visit.
+They took Mr. N., the former Hansen's disease patient's representative with them on their fourth visit.

 After exchanging name cards, Mr. N., who called himself the group leader, stared at me and opened his mouth.